frallannea/wedding/pages/plan/plan.md

 The dress code is explained below.
 If you have questions you are welcome to contact Linnea or Francesco.
-The option to dress as a video game character is always accepted :D
+The option to dress as a video game character is always accepted - just kidding :)

 **Men:** should wear a jacket.
 The jacket can be in any color, but if it is black, you can wear a colored shirt.